-Through cooking instruction, chef services and recipe and meal planning, I support individuals with all food preferences in reaching their cooking and dietary goals.
+Through cooking instruction, chef services, recipe development and meal planning, I support individuals with all food preferences in reaching their cooking and dietary goals.
 Amidst the conflicting definitions of what constitutes a nutritious diet, I stay out of the food fight, emphasize seasonal whole foods, and demonstrate that you don't have to sacrifice flavor or fun for good health.
 I combine my culinary training, experience and background in social work to develop just the right culinary engagement for my clients.
 I bridge the gap between the health care provider and the healthful plate, translating the nutritional counseling my clients receive into tasty tangible results.

 As a faculty member in the Master of Science in Nutrition program at the National University of Natural Medicine, I develop and teach culinary classes to future nutritionists and naturopathic physicians.
 Additionally, I am barre3's Culinary Wellness Expert.